banner

 }

-// Dispatching, there are three ways
+// Dispatching, there are three methods

 public void dispatchMessage(@NonNull Message msg) {